havilah-12/Recipe_Data_Collection_API/README.md

 ## 🍽️ Recipes Web App
-This is a full-stack application where users can view recipes.
-The backend is built using FastAPI and MySQL, and the frontend is built with React.js.
+### This is a full-stack application where users can view recipes.
+The backend is built using FastAPI and MySQL, and the frontend is built with React.js (vite + react)

 ## Project Structure